 Beemer Club" had an account with Ace Houston Warehouse, a

 The Club account is or was #700.
 Call Bob Spencer at 1-800-392-3332 or e-mail to firstname.lastname@example.org.
 Mention account 700.
 Per information I received from a fellow Airhead, the part was D6RA15, and then Valeo changed it to 432586.
 This is supposedly a brand NEW starter.
 There was no core charge, but they will or might pay shipping to get your old one.
 I do NOT know, no one has confirmed it yes or no... if this is the latest updated Valeo with the safety clips for the magnets!!
 They may still rebuild Bosch starters (??), last price, quite some time ago, was $200 and a $100 core charge and shipping (core charge refunded).
 Bob Spencer thought that the Bosch starters MIGHT be put back into production at some point.
-Quite frankly, I have not had a good reason to deal with these folks.,...that is, I have had NO dealings with them.
+I have had NO dealings with them.
 I consider the prices HIGH....and I think their stock of starters may be getting thin anyway.
 NOTE!
-The above information is supplied as a courtesy.
+The above information is supplied as a courtesy, and likely way out of date now.
 MY SUGGESTION is to get your updated starter here: www.euromotoelectrics.com

 Be sure to use the Bosch (or other) starter with the proper number of teeth.

 The Airhead Bosch starter uses ELECTROmagnets, not permanent magnets, for the field coils.